Salicornia quinqueflora: Habitat in inland Otago

 Salicornia quinqueflora has been found growing in inland regions of Central Otago, the Maniototo Plain.
 This is odd because of its liking for salty soils near coastal areas.
 The Maniototo plain has developed highly saline soils due to the extreme dryness of the area.
 As rocks erode, the soil became more and more salty, and there was not enough rain to wash the salt away.
 This left the soil salty enough to support the glasswort.
 As the seeds were transported into the area by birds, the plant began to grow in the inland region.

 Food Source for orange-bellied parrot

 One species known to rely heavily on the glasswort is the orange-bellied parrot (Neophema chrysogaster).
 This parrot is critically endangered, having only around 180 individuals left in the wild.
 This native Australian bird feeds primarily on the seeds of Salicornia quinqueflora.
 As habitats for the glasswort decline due to human development, it becomes harder for the parrot to find the amount of seeds it needs to survive.

-Glasswort use in recipes

-Glasswort, apart from being a subshrub that can grow in incredibly harsh conditions, is also an edible plant.
-It is recommended to eat the fresh, young, upper parts of the glasswort stems raw, as they are tender and more flavourful.
-People are able to eat glasswort on its own, like in a salad, or mixed with other salad ingredients.
-It can also be used as a garnish with seafood – similar to how restaurants use parsley or watercress.
-The natural salty content and flavor means that glasswort is good in soups or stews for extra flavour, or can be served as a hot vegetable as well.
-Using the fresh parts of the stems, glasswort can also be pickled – but very carefully, as like anything when pickling.

-There are also certain medicinal properties to glasswort.
-It is high in Vitamin C, Vitamin A and the B-complex vitamins and has also been described as helping flatulence and digestion.
-There are also certain glycosides, the bioflavonoid quercetin and isorhamnetin, which have been mentioned as possible aids for cancer.